pmitros/Science-Fallacies/README.md

 solutions which meet the needs of all parties involved.

 When reading these books, remember that changes often happen behind-the-scenes.
+The most visible protests are rarely the most effective.

-# Why should you attend this session?
+# Why should I attend this session?

 In college at MIT, most of us had poor soft skills, and didn't really get what soft skills were.
 MIT's training in soft skills was limited